damonlynch/modest-movie-metadata/README.md

 ![Program screenshot](.github/modest-movie-metadata.png)

-Designed to be as efficient as possible, it can be used hands-free:
+Designed to be as efficient as possible, you use it hands-free:

 1. Monitors the clipboard for IMDb IDs, e.g. within a URL.
 2. Automatically writes generated folder names to the clipboard.